joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/08/us/politics/trump-netanyahu-iran-call.html

 **Apple Reveals New A.I.-Powered Version of Its Siri Digital Assistant**\
-`The iPhone maker revealed its new artificial intelligence products at its developer conference, the last with Tim Cook as the company’s chief executive.`\
+`The iPhone maker revealed its new artificial intelligence products at its developer conference, the last with Tim Cook as chief executive.`\
 https://www.nytimes.com/2026/06/08/technology/apple-ai-siri.html

 **Watch Parties Canceled as Police Tighten Security at N.B.A.
 Finals**\